 If I have time I'm interested in:

 I'm currently working as a software engineer at Atlassian.
-I built this in my spare time as I'm fascinated by transit design & urban planning.
+I built this in my spare time as a side project.

 Have any questions?
+Interested in solving problems with this data?
 Got an interesting transit design or urban planning related role?
 Reach out to me at [email protected]

 See more of my side projects & hobbies at jakecoppinger.com